top of page

 A supervisor from a private or court-affiliated agency may fulfill the supervising role, especially in cases of abuse or domestic violence, in which expertise can be beneficial.

 Orders granting supervised visitation vary depending on what the court finds appropriate.
 They can be very restrictive and state that a parent can only spend time with a child at a specified location in the presence of a specific court appointed supervisor.
 An order may also be more lenient, and allow the parent to have visitation with the child in his in her home, with an approved person supervising the visitation.
-Or the court may simply order that an approved individual must supervise the parent’s visit with the child.
+Other examples may entail the court simply order that an approved individual must supervise the parent’s visit with the child.
 Sometimes a court will set forth an order stating that the parent with primary custody of the child has the discretion to choose when and where any supervised visit will occur.

 FEES FOR PROFESSIONAL